paulloy/Mourne-Book-Club/README.md

     1. Given the large number of images on this page, it can take long to load them all.
 This may be sped up by reducing the quality of members images since they are displayed as thumbnails.
 This may make the file size smaller and speed up loading times.
 High quality images aren't neccessary for thumbnails.

+### FAQ

+1. Responsive design
+    1. At 991ppx, the three columns will reduce to two columns.
+    1. At 767px, the two columns will reduce to one column.
+    1. At 576px, the font sizes will reduce.

+### Contact

+1. Responsive design
+    1. The contact form was tested above.
+    1. At 767px, the contact details will move below the map into a single column.
+The contact form is below the map and contact details.
+    1. At 576px, the font sizes will decrease.

 ## Deployment